GoogleCloudPlatform/ezcx/INSTRUCTIONS.md

 }
 ```

-In the spirit of providing the full solution, `ezcx` introduces it's own server, the `ezcx.Server` which is just a pre-packaged `http.Server` instance that comes pre-integrated with a variety of useful features:
+`ezcx` introduces it's own server, the `ezcx.Server` which is just a `http.Server` instance that comes integrated with a variety of useful features:

 1. `ezcx.Server` is signals aware and will initiate a properly contexted graceful shutdown upon receiving a SIGINT (interrupt)  or SIGTERM (terminate) signal.
 Eventually, `ezcx.Server` may support hot-reconfiguration via the SIGHUP (hang up) signal.